Welcome to today's edition of the Rush 24-7 podcast.

 Ditto, Florida.

-I didn't check every channel, obviously, but we're able to watch in New York, the Fox news channel number 360 is just black, dark.
+I didn't check every channel, obviously, but we're able to watch in New York.

-The golf channel is what you get when you tune two to 202 in New York.
+The golf channel is what you get when you tune 2 to 202 in New York.

 We get nothing here in Florida.

-Channel 360, we get a page telling us to call customer service or to set up our down link that like the things just out of the box.
+Channel 360, we get a page telling us to call customer service or to set up our downlink, like the things just out of the box.

-And on when we turn to C and then we get something.
+And on, when we turn to CNN, we get something.

 And of course, there's yeah, no, you've got the golf channel on CNN in New York.

-So the usual accompaniment, we're working on it.
+So, and the usual accompanying, we're working on it.

 We'll get to it as quickly as we can.

-Traditionally, so people are gonna think that they're being toyed with that their primary news source is being purposely covered today.
+So people are going to think that they're being toyed with, that their primary news source is being purposely covered today.

 Yes, yes, I know.

-I gotta try to make up for that by squeezing a few more in as the program continues to unfold.
+I got to try to make up for that by squeezing a few more in as the program continues to unfold.